jackey8616/fomo-bot/README.md

 # FOMO Bot

-A Discord bot that monitors whitelisted messages in channels and provides summarization features with multi-language support.
+A Discord bot that monitors tracking users's messages in channels and provides summarization features with multi-language support.

 ## Features